mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 ## <a name="changelog"></a> Changelog v1.2.0 (2025-12-04)

 **Added features**
-- Citations can be edited.
+- Citations can be edited and deleted.
 - The user can add the date at which the source was visited.
 - Added a button which allows the user to easily navigate to the front page from anywhere in the application.